-As per CAA requirements, Moray East will provide the DGC with accurate location of the WTGs / existing Met Mast accurate maximum heights, the lighting status of the WTGs and / or Met Mast and the estimated start / end dates for construction together with the estimate of when the WTGs and / or Met Mast are scheduled to be removed.
+As per CAA requirements, Moray East provided the DGC with accurate location of the WTGs / existing Met Mast accurate maximum heights, and will provide the lighting status of the WTGs and the estimated start / end dates for construction together with the estimate of when the WTGs and / or Met Mast are scheduled to be removed.

 In order to ensure that aviation stakeholders are aware of any structures or large construction vessels2 that exceed 196 feet (60 m), stakeholders shall be notified through the means of a Notice to Airmen (NOTAM).
-To arrange an associated NOTAM, Moray East will contact the CAA's Airspace Regulation (0207 453 6599, mail to AROps@caa.co.uk); providing the same information as required by the DGC at least 14 days prior to the start of construction (noting the differing 60 m requirement).
+To arrange an associated NOTAM, Moray East will contact CAA Airspace Regulation Operations (0207 453 6599, mail to AROps@caa.co.uk); providing the same information as required by the DGC at least 14 days prior to the start of construction (noting the differing 60 m requirement).